Client Service Associate

 Senior Portfolio Manager

 Lisa manages investment portfolios for individuals, families, trusts, and charitable institutions.
 She has over 20 years of experience in financial services, primarily focused on equity research.
-Prior to joining Reynders, McVeigh, Lisa served as principal, co-director of research, and portfolio manager at Penobscot Investment Management for over nine years.
-She recently served as president of the Boston Economic Club and is a past vice president of the Phillips Academy Alumni Council.
-She has founded internship programs with two organizations and continues to serve as a mentor within the investment community.
-Lisa holds a Bachelor’s Degree in Sustainable Agriculture from the University of Vermont and assisted with early legislation on organic farming standards for the Senate Agriculture Committee.
-She sits on the board of Red Tomato, a regional food hub promoting sustainable agriculture.
-Lisa is a Chartered Financial Analyst (CFA®) charterholder and is a board member of the CFA Society of Boston and the Boston Economic Club.
+Prior to joining Reynders, McVeigh, Lisa served as principal, co-director of research, and portfolio manager at Penobscot Investment Management.
+She has served as president of the Boston Economic Club and is a past vice president of the Phillips Academy Alumni Council.
+Lisa founded internship programs with two organizations and continues to serve as a mentor within the investment community.
+She holds a Bachelor’s Degree in Sustainable Agriculture from the University of Vermont and assisted with early legislation on organic farming standards for the Senate Agriculture Committee.
+She is an advisor to Red Tomato, a regional food hub promoting sustainable agriculture.
+Lisa is a Chartered Financial Analyst (CFA®) charterholder and is currently serving on the board and the investment committee of the CFA Society of Boston.

 Assistant Portfolio Manager

 MaryElizabeth (“M.E.”) has over 30 years of experience in the financial services industry.
 M.E. served as Head Trader for six years at Penobscot Investment Management Company.
 Prior to Penobscot, M.E. spent over 15 years at UBS Financial Services as an associate for advisors.
 Her duties included customer service, operations, and portfolio monitoring and analysis.
 M.E. currently holds the Series 66 license under FINRA and previously held both the Series 7 and 63 licenses in addition to Life, Accident and Health licensing.
 M.E. has a Bachelor of Business Administration degree, with a concentration in marketing, from St. Bonaventure University.

 Kathryn previously provided administrative support and provided support to the Firm’s Operations team.
 Prior to joining Reynders, McVeigh, Kathryn worked for an online media company in Los Angeles providing a variety of administrative, marketing, and social media support functions.

 Kathryn graduated from Elon University with a Bachelor of Arts in Strategic Communications and a minor in Psychology.